sebmate/MagicQuartz-TechDemo/README.md

 The problem may be solved via these approaches:

 * By replacing the "AMS1117" with another "1117"-type regulator from a renowned manufacturer (e.g. LM1117 by Texas Instruments or TS1117 by Taiwan Semiconductor), purchased from a reputable electronics distributor.
-Depending on the regulator used (please refer to its datasheet), an additional 10uF tantalum capacitor may be added to its output, for example by using the free GND and 5V pins next to the AMS1117 on the "MEGA 2560 PRO" board.
+Depending on the regulator used (please refer to its datasheet), additional 10uF tantalum capacitors should be added to the regulator's input and output pins, for example by using the free pins (in the "second row") next to the AMS1117 on the "MEGA 2560 PRO" board.
 * By adding a "crowbar circuit" (see [this](https://circuitdigest.com/electronic-circuits/crowbar-circuit-diagram) link for an excellent description) and a fuse to the design to provide additional protection.
 The above block diagram and the rear panel of the enclosure have already been extended to incorporate this fuse ("Fuse 2", 125mA, fast).
 The "crowbar circuit" may also be supplied as a small piggyback board for the "MEGA 2560 PRO" board to provide compatibility with the current mainboard (Rev. 1.02).
 Such an add-on is available here: [https://github.com/sebmate/LittleJimmy](https://github.com/sebmate/LittleJimmy).

 *Note: This is currently work in progress.*

 ### LM2596S DC/DC Converter Boards

 These inexpensive step-down boards probably don't use original LM2596S ICs (see [this](https://k6jca.blogspot.com/2018/02/counterfeit-lm2596-regulator-boards.html) link for more information).
 So far, however, I have had no issues with these.
-The above described crowbar circuit also provides some protection against a possible failure of such an LM2596S DC/DC converter board.
+The above described crowbar circuit, when installed on the "MEGA 2560 PRO" board, also provides some protection against a possible failure of such an LM2596S DC/DC converter board.

 ## Parts Lists